crocodic-studio/crudbooster/README.md

 ## Custom Controller and Form
 Unfortunately in many case that very complicated problem, you can still custom the Controller and Form as you want. **CRUDBooster**  designed to be smart tool and can adapt in many cases and conditions.
 Every modul will be create a new file controller in /App/Http/Controllers/ .

+## Dont Hack The Core (WARNING)
+We recommend you do not hack or modification files Controller in Folder ControllerMaster, or View in folder Admin.
+Because that files is used by CRUDBooster.
+If you hack that files, so your modification will be replace if you update your CRUDBooster.

 ## 1).
 Index Table List Data :
 ```php
 $this->col = array();